Skip to main content

 }

-// Each subclass must be declared as: final, sealed, or non-sealed
+// Each subclass must be declared final, sealed, or non-sealed

 public final class Circle extends Shape {